FlowerSuNa/Ad_Tracking_Project/02_Preprocessing.md

 ![png](graph/dist_rate_app.png)

-> Depending on the rate per app type, the degree of download is noticeable. <br>
+> Depending on the download rate per app type, the degree of download is noticeable. <br>
 > Thus, it is a very **important feature**.

 <br>